GALA FOUNDERS

 Former AANA Vice President (1987-1988)

-Thomas G. Healey, CRNA, MA, 68, died Thursday, Dec.
-5, 2013.
+Thomas G. Healey, MA, CRNA, 68, died December 5, 2013.
 Tom graduated from Sacred Heart High School and attended the University of Connecticut before serving as a senior naval corpsman in anesthesia in Danang, Vietnam.
 He studied at St. Mary's College and Hospital in Minneapolis, Minn., where he became chief nurse anesthetist and director of the Nurse Anesthesia School.
 He received his MA in education from the University of St. Thomas in St. Paul, Minn.

 He served as director of anesthesia services at Abbott Northwestern Hospital for more than 20 years, and was an assistant professor at St. Mary University.
 He retired to Scottsdale in 2010, and was also an adjunct instructor at Midwestern University in Glendale, Ariz.